-Other income (expense) consists primarily of management fee income, interest income, and non-cash interest expense.
-Management fee income is earned in accordance with the management services agreement with an affiliated company Araxes Pharma LLC, or Araxes.
+Other income (expense) consists primarily of management fee income, interest income and interest expense.
+Management fee income is earned in accordance with the management services agreement with our affiliated company Araxes Pharma LLC.
 Interest expense consists of interest accrued on convertible notes.